LearnersGuild/learning-os/blueprint/less-foundational.md

   - Decentralization of authority (human scale democracy)
   - A holistic or integral perspective
   - Separate support and evaluation
+  - We are a vocational learning community.
+Resist the urge to sneak in a liberal arts agenda.
+  - Don't teach a person to fish, create a community where she can learn to learn anything.

 ## Theoretical accuracy over implementation precision